 As part of our ongoing safeguarding and child protection duties we are fully behind the government’s Prevent Strategy.
 This strategy is designed to stop people becoming terrorists or supporting terrorist or extremist causes.

 From July 2015 all schools have a duty to safeguard children from radicalisation and extremism.
 The Counter Terrorism and Security Act places a duty on schools to have due regard to the need to prevent people from being drawn into terrorism.”
 This duty is known as the Prevent Duty for Schools.
 This means schools have a responsibility to protect children from extremist and violent views, in the same way we protect them from drugs or gang violence.
 Providing our pupils with a safe environment enables them to talk about these issues so that they better understand how to protect themselves.
 This is delivered at an age appropriate level and reflects the promotion of British values: democracy, the rule of law, Individual liberty and mutual respect and tolerance of different faiths and beliefs.
-These are mapped through our curriculum, within our medium-term plans and British values are promoted through SMSC, (spiritual, moral, social and cultural) learning opportunities and at the very heart of our curriculum.

 Many of the things we already do in school to help children become positive, happy members of society also contribute to the Prevent strategy.